 New York Month-to-Month Rental Agreement

-A New York month-to-month rental agreement is a legal document that allows a tenant to occupy a residential space on a monthly basis.
-This lease automatically extends at the end of each month and continues indefinitely until either the landlord or tenant decides to terminate it.
+A New York month-to-month lease agreement creates a legal document that allows tenants to occupy residential spaces on monthly bases.
+Furthermore, this lease automatically extends at the end of each month.
+Additionally, New York month-to-month rental agreements continue indefinitely until either landlords or tenants decide to terminate them.

 New York Month-to-Month Rental Agreement